Rubber elasticity: Low chain extension regime, Ia

 The Molecular Kink Paradigm envisions a representative network chain as a series of vectors that follow the chain contour within its tube.
 Each vector represents the equilibrium end-to-end distance of a kink.
 The actual 3-dimensional path of the chain is not pertinent, since all elastic forces are assumed to operate along the chain contour.
 In addition to the chain's contour length, the only other important parameter is its tortuosity, the ratio of its contour length to its end-to-end distance.
 As the chain is extended, in response to an applied strain, the induced elastic force is assumed to propagate uniformly along its contour.
 Consider a network chain whose end points (network nodes) are more or less aligned with the tensile strain axis.
 As the initial strain is applied to the rubber sample, the network nodes at the ends of the chain begin to move apart and all of the kink vectors along the contour are stretched simultaneously.
 Physically, the applied strain forces the kinks to stretch beyond their thermal equilibrium end-to-end distances, causing a decrease in their entropy.
 The increase in free energy associated with this change in entropy, gives rise to a (linear) elastic force that opposes the strain.
-The force constant for the low strain regime can be estimated by sampling molecular dynamics (MD) trajectories of a kink, i.e. short chains, composed of 2–3 isoprene units, at relevant temperatures, e.g. 300K.
+The force constant for the low strain regime can be estimated by sampling molecular dynamics (MD) trajectories of a kink (i.e. short chains) composed of 2–3 isoprene units, at relevant temperatures (e.g. 300K).
 By taking many samples of the coordinates over the course of the simulations, the probability distributions of end-to-end distance for a kink can be obtained.
-Since these distributions (which turn out to be approximately Gaussian) are directly related to the number of states, we may associate them with the entropy of the kink at any end-to-end distance.
+Since these distributions (which turn out to be approximately Gaussian) are directly related to the number of states, they may be associated with the entropy of the kink at any end-to-end distance.
 By numerically differentiating the probability distribution, the change in entropy, and hence free energy, with respect to the kink end-to-end distance can be found.
 The force model for this regime is found to be linear and proportional to the temperature divided by the chain tortuosity.